FCC Chairman Ajit Pai says California net neutrality rules are 'illegal'

-Federal Communications Commission Chairman Ajit Pai says California's efforts to establish its own net neutrality rules are "illegal,"says the head of America's top communications regulator.
+California's efforts to establish its own net neutrality rules are "illegal," says the head of America's top communications regulator.

 "California's micromanagement poses a risk to the rest of the country," Federal Communications Commission Chairman Ajit Pai said in a speech at the Maine Heritage Policy Center on Friday.
 "After all, broadband is an interstate service; Internet traffic doesn't recognize state lines.
 It follows that only the federal government can set regulatory policy in this area."